-j&kb&w.jpg (602310 bytes)John and Kathie Hollandsworth are natives of Christiansburg in southwest Virginia, and have been performing and teaching since the early 1980's, with a repertoire that includes, but is not limited to, traditional Appalachian, old-time, and Celtic music.
-John has been developing his own autoharp style since childhood, when he became familiar with traditional music through hearing friends and relatives play stringed instruments.
-His playing style incorporates both chromatic and diatonic techniques, and he is sought after as a workshop leader and classroom teacher of his style and repertoire.
-Kathie sings and plays hammered dulcimer and upright bass, and they are popular performers and clinicians, both in the Virginia/North Carolina region and nationally.
-They enjoy finding out about their musical heritage and sharing the vibrant culture of the Appalachians with their audiences.
-John and Kathie are also in the (mostly) old-time band Mountain Fling, with partners Jim Lloyd and Ed Ogle adding the sounds of banjo, guitar, and harmonica.
+John and Kathie Hollandsworth are natives of Christiansburg in southwestern Virginia, and have been performing and teaching since the early 1980's, with a repertoire that includes traditional Appalachian music and its many related styles.
+John has been developing his own autoharp style since childhood, when he became familiar with traditional music through playing with relatives and friends.
+His playing style incorporates both chromatic and diatonic techniques, and he is highly sought after as a workshop leader and classroom teacher of his style and repertoire.
+In 2010 he was inducted into the Autoharp Hall of Fame.
+Kathie sings, plays hammered dulcimer and upright bass, and they are popular performers and clinicians, both in the Virginia/North Carolina region and nationally.

 Availability

 The summary of experience below includes different ways we have taught or performed.
 We prefer to perform together, even if only one of us is teaching at a festival.
-The members of Mountain Fling can all teach their respective instruments.

 In addition to performing and teaching often in the local area, John and Kathie have appeared at the following regional and national events: